-English 11 will help prepare students for post-secondary endeavors.
-Students will continue to further develop their analysis and writing skills in a course designed to prepare students to meet the rigors of the workforce, military or college.
-English 11 will emphasize close and critical readings of texts as well as other supplemental materials.
-Students will take part in rigorous studies with culminating projects.
+To prepare students for post-secondary endeavors, whether it be college, the workforce, or the armed forces, English 11 emphasizes close and critical readings of texts from the anthology as well as other supplemental materials.
+Students will take part in rigorous novel studies with culminating projects to support each novel.
 Students enrolled in this course will enhance their critical writing and thinking skills through various writing assignments and works of literature.
-Writing assignments will cover a variety of academic writing that will focus on research, analysis and critical thinking.
-Students will be given opportunities to work collaboratively with their peers, practice presentation skills, and participate actively in peer-driven discussions.
+Students will engage in academic writing that will focus on analysis and critical thinking, providing space for students to work collaboratively with their peers, practice presentation skills, and participate actively in peer-driven academic discussions.